maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="call-system-and-sys"></a>
 ### `CALL` *aexp*[,*aexp*...], `SYSTEM` and `SYS`

 `CALL` and `SYSTEM` are two of the common ways that BASIC interpreters supported machine language code being called from a BASIC program.
 This was often used to access operating system routines and sound and graphics commands.
 The required *aexp* represents a memory address where execution should begin.
 The machine language code is expected to call that platform's equivalent of a `RETURN` at the end of the code.
-When these are encountered in RetroBASIC, they perform no action.
+When these `CALL`s are encountered in RetroBASIC, they perform no action.

 In some dialects, `CALL` is also used to run user-written subroutines in BASIC.
 The difference between `CALL` and `GOSUB` is that the `CALL`ed routine is referenced by name, not a line number.
 This is paired with another statement keyword that indicates the start of the named routine, like `SUB` or `FUNCTION`.
 This variation of `CALL` is not (currently) supported in RetroBASIC.